stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ---
 ## why should I refer #stratapp?

-3 reasons why you should consider sharing #stratapp:
+There are 3 reasons to refer #stratapp:

 1. add value to others
 2. make money